RedisLabs/redislabs-docs/content/rs/concepts/compatibility.md

     - zset-max-ziplist-entries
     - zset-max-ziplist-value

-## Compatibility with Open Source Redis Cluster
+## Compatibility with Open Source Redis cluster

 RS supports [Redis OSS cluster protocol]({{< relref "/rs/concepts/data-access/oss-cluster-api.md" >}}) if it is enabled for a database.